Bhanupriya-art/CSE408-Coursera-Answers/README.md

 ### Q.2 Which of the following patterns has a longer expected wait time in a random bitstring than any of the others?<br><br>Answer:- 00000

+### Q.3 Which of the following patterns has a shorter expected wait time in a random bitstring than any of the others?<br><br>Answer:- 00001

 ## Week 9:- Strings and Words

 ### Q.1 Which of the following constructions defines birthday sequences?<br><br>Answer:- SEQ<sub>M</sub>(E+Z)